Sandy Springs, Georgia: Powers Ferry Landing

 The business district just east of the river crossing is called Powers Ferry Landing, located where Northside Drive crosses the road, just east of the former landing.
 This provides freeway access at Northside Drive (west ramps) and New Northside Drive (east ramps, road and ramps built in a 1990s reconstruction).
 Signage on the freeway indicates Powers Ferry Road, Northside Drive, and New Northside Drive.

 North End

 The North End is a large district in the northernmost portion of the city, and is generally defined as the area to the west of GA400, to the south and east of the Chattahoochee River, and to the north of Dalrymple Road.
 It is accessible via GA400 at Northridge Road, and contains the Northridge business area and the North River Village community.
-The Huntcliff community is located west of the district, on a panhandle to the northwest.
+The Huntcliff community and Grogans Bluff neighborhood are located west of the district, on a panhandle to the northwest.

 Demographics

-(Note: the 2000 census numbers are for Sandy Springs prior to incorporation, but cover the same area.)
+(Note: the 2000 U.S. census numbers are for Sandy Springs prior to incorporation, but cover the same area.)

-2020 census
+Sandy Springs was first listed as a census designated place in the 1980 U.S. census and incorporated prior to the 2010 U.S. census.